Begun May 2020

 I started this project in the early months of the COVID-19 pandemic.
 It emerged from the nautical roots of the term “quarantine,” which applied to vessels enduring 40-day isolation periods before entering ports.
 I have been building a twelve-foot skiff using designs by Platt Monfort based on light-weight airplane construction.

-From the shadows cast by the boat’s frame, I will make a series of cyanotype photograms to send to every continent for exhibition.
-The sail—a four sided balanced lug rig—is also made from cotton on which the cyantoypes of the hull frame have been printed.
+From the shadows cast by the boat’s frame, a series of cyanotype photograms have been made.
+The sail—a four sided balanced lug rig—is also made from cotton cyanotypes of the hull frame.